 Billing itself as "America's pro-Israel lobby," the American Israel Public Affairs Committee (AIPAC) is one of the more influential advocacy groups in the United States.
-With a self-proclaimed mission to "ensure that both America and Israel remain strong and that they collaborate closely together," AIPAC is widely regarded as the formidable organization in the so-called U.S. Israel Lobby.
+With a mission to "ensure that both America and Israel remain strong and that they collaborate closely together," AIPAC is widely regarded as one of the more formidable organizations in the so-called U.S. Israel Lobby.

 Although it states on its website that it "receives no financial assistance from Israel," AIPAC generally promotes the policy objectives of the government in power in Israel.
 This has led critics to bemoan its undue influence on Washington, arguing that what is best for Israel is not necessarily what is best for the United States.